aslezar/Distributed-Chat-Appication/README.md

 3. **Time synchronization for bucketing**:
     - **Problem**: For bucketing to work properly, servers need to sync time.

+## Before Starting This I Did Not Know

+- How RabbitMQ works
+- AMQP Protocol
+- How different distributed systems coordinate.
+- Different Schema design patterns like bucket, outliers and approximation.
+- MongoDB ObjectId contains a timestamp, making them roughly sortable based on creation time, which is suitable for this case.

+                        !!
+Now I know all of these! 😄

 ## Journey - Timeline